Existence and Convergence of Least-Energy Solutions Involving the Logarithmic Schr\"odinger Operator: Introduction and Main Results

-Our study focuses on the logarithmic Schrödinger operator with the symbol \( \ln(1 + |\xi|^2) \), which shares similarities with the logarithmic Laplacian, particularly as it appears in the first-order term of the Taylor expansion of the fractional pseudo-relativistic Schrödinger operator (see (\ref{tlzk2})).
-However, a key distinction is that the logarithmic Schrödinger operator is positive definite, which allows for stronger results in certain aspects.
-For instance, Feulefack proved that the logarithmic Schrödinger operator satisfies the maximum principle \cite[Theorem 6.1]{feulefack2023logarithmic}, whereas specific conditions must be met for the maximum principle to hold for the logarithmic Laplacian \cite[Proposition 4.1]{chen2019dirichlet}.
+Our study focuses on the logarithmic Schr\"odinger operator with the symbol \( \ln(1 + |\xi|^2) \), which shares similarities with the logarithmic Laplacian, particularly as it appears in the first-order term of the Taylor expansion of the fractional pseudo-relativistic Schr\"odinger operator (see (\ref{tlzk2})).
+However, a key distinction is that the logarithmic Schr\"odinger operator is positive definite, which allows for stronger results in certain aspects.
+For instance, Feulefack proved that the logarithmic Schr\"odinger operator satisfies the maximum principle \cite[Theorem 6.1]{feulefack2023logarithmic}, whereas specific conditions must be met for the maximum principle to hold for the logarithmic Laplacian \cite[Proposition 4.1]{chen2019dirichlet}.

-While the logarithmic Schrödinger operator has been extensively studied in the literature from probabilistic and potential theoretic perspectives, see \cite{beghin2014geometric, kim2014green, song2003potential, song2006potential}), there has been no study on the existence of solutions to equations involving the logarithmic Schrödinger operator with logarithmic nonlinearities to date.
+While the logarithmic Schr\"odinger operator has been extensively studied in the literature from probabilistic and potential theoretic perspectives, see \cite{beghin2014geometric, kim2014green, song2003potential, song2006potential}), there has been no study on the existence of solutions to equations involving the logarithmic Schr\"odinger operator with logarithmic nonlinearities to the best of our knowledge.